yoriyatana/vMX-on-KVM/README.md

 ```

 #### Part3: Create vMX VM using KVM
-Copy the vRR image to the libvirt directory and rename it with the name of your VM
+Copy the vMX image to the libvirt directory and rename it with the name of your VM
 ```
 cp vMX.qcow2 /var/lib/libvirt/images/vMX.qcow2
 ```

-Install the vRR VM using the virt-install command.
+Install the vMX VM using the virt-install command.
 You must specify the VM name, memory, and image location.
 The amount of memory depends on your deployment.
 ```
 virt-install 	--name vMX-VM1 \
 				--ram 1024 \